sara-st/introduction-to-image-analysis-fiji/README.md

 5. You will be assigned to a specific group, with whom you will be sitting - your group number will be displayed in the training room.
 6. **PLEASE CONTACT US BEFORE THE WORKSHOP IF YOU ENCOUNTER ANY DIFFICULTIES WITH ANY OF THE ABOVE.**

+# Slides

+All the presentation slides for the workshop are accessible [here](https://drive.google.com/drive/folders/1gtV-mtRj8czYIRsasQ1W81S2SRoV58B3?usp=sharing).

 # Program

 <table style="width:100%">